KnowageLabs/Knowage-Documentation/functionalities-guide/Chart/ka_user_chart.rst

     Datetime function usage.

 For bar and line chart you can add more then one container for adding series in **Structure** section.
 In that case you will have in your chart more then one axis for series.
 In **Advanced** section you can specify to align these axis to 0 (zero) value.
+It is check box **alignAxis** where checked means that axises will be aligned to 0, and unchecked means that they will not be aligned.

 For pie chart inside **Advanced** section you can set configuration for your toolip: to show/hide absolute value and/or percentage.
+Inside **tooltip** property of serie object you can find properies **showAbsValueTooltip** and **showPercentageTooltip**.

 Scatter chart
 ~~~~~~~~~~~~~